BlueQuartzSoftware/simplnx/src/Plugins/SimplnxCore/docs/ReadCSVFileFilter.md

 ![Input Text File Field](Images/Read_CSV_8.png)

-The imported arrays can be stored in either an existing attribute matrix or a new attribute matrix can be created.
+The imported arrays can be stored in an existing attribute matrix or data group, or a new attribute matrix can be created.

 ![Input Text File Field](Images/Read_CSV_9.png)